videogorillas/vgplayer-api/Player.md

 ## _Player Instance Methods_ ##

 ### <a id="Player_load"></a>`Player.prototype.load(proxyIdOrURL, onDone)`
-Load proxy or file or stream into the player.
+Load proxy or file or stream into the player. `onDone` is called when the player is ready to use.

 #### Arguments
 1. `proxyIdOrURL` *(String)*: ID of the proxy or URL of the file/stream to open.
 2. `onDone` *(Function)*: callback function to execute when the proxy is loaded, takes one argument `error`.